 When will the winners be announced?

-The winners of the all four awards including Winner, Highly Commend, Commended and People’s Choice will be announced at the awards ceremony in September.
+The winners of the all four awards including Winner, Highly Commend, Commended and People’s Choice will be announced at an awards ceremony in the autumn.

 Who shortlists the entries?

 The entries received are shortlisted by members of the Council’s Development Committee and Graham Allen’s eldest son Edward Allen on judging day.